 What is a Devon Rex?

-Sometime in the late 1950’s a curly coated tom cat that frequented an abandoned tin mine in Devon, sired a litter to a feral cat in the care of a Miss Cox.
+Sometime in the late 1950s, a curly-coated tomcat that frequented an abandoned tin mine in Devon sired a litter with a feral cat cared for by a Miss Cox.

-One of the kittens in the litter had a curly coat, elfin features and captivated his owner who named him Kirlee.
-From this one kitten developed the unique and wonderful breed of cats known today as the Devon Rex.
+One of the kittens in the litter had a curly coat and elfin features, captivating his owner, who named him Kirlee.
+This single kitten gave rise to the unique and wonderful breed of cats known today as the Devon Rex.

-Considerable outcrossing was required to develop a breed from one kitten and this goes on today, usually with American and British Shorthairs in order to enlarge and strengthen the gene pool.
+To develop a breed from one kitten, considerable outcrossing was required, and this continues today, usually with American and British Shorthairs, to enlarge and strengthen the gene pool.

 Appearance of the DevonRex

-The Devon Rex has been aptly described as a cross between a dog, a cat and a monkey.
+The Devon Rex has been aptly described as a blend of a dog, a cat, and a monkey.

-A somewhat new arrival on the feline scene with a pixie like face and an elf ish, inquisitive nature to match.
+A relatively new arrival on the feline scene, he has a pixie-like face and an elfish, inquisitive nature to match.
 He is a mischievous and playful cat.

-If you know anything about folklore, you know that pixies are mischevious little troublemakers which fits perfectly how to describe a Devon Rex (DRX).
+If you know anything about folklore, you know that pixies are mischievous little troublemakers, which perfectly describes a Devon Rex (DRX).

-The Devon is often described as having an elfin appearance, with their large ears, high cheekbones and striking eyes.
+Devons are often described as having an elfin appearance, with large ears, high cheekbones, and striking eyes.
 Their outstanding characteristic, however, is their soft, wavy fur.

-Their curvy body starts with their head, a modified wedge shape with convex curves forming the outer edge of the ear lobes, the cheekbones and the whisker pads.
-The Devon has large, wide-set, oval-shaped eyes and strikingly large ears set low on the head.
-Sometimes the tips of the ears are tufted with fine fur.
+Their curvy body starts with their head, which is a modified wedge shape with convex curves forming the outer edge of the ear lobes, cheekbones, and whisker pads.
+Devon has large, wide-set, oval-shaped eyes and strikingly large ears set low on the head.
+Sometimes, the tips of the ears are tufted with fine fur.

-They comes in any genetically possible color, pattern or combination of colors and patterns, including solid white, black, blue, chocolate, cinnamon, lilac and red; smoke patterns, which are a white undercoat deeply tipped with a specific color; and various calico, tabby, tortoiseshell and pointed patterns.
+They come in any genetically possible colour, pattern or combination of colours and patterns, including solid white, black, blue, chocolate, cinnamon, lilac and red; smoke patterns, which are a white undercoat deeply tipped with a specific colour; and various calico, tabby, tortoiseshell and pointed patterns.

-Their body should feel hard and muscular.
-The legs are long and slim, supported by small, oval paws.
-A long, fine tail covered with short fur tapers at the end.
-Devon’s life span is 9-15 years.
+Their bodies should feel firm and muscled.
+The legs are long and slender, supported by small, oval paws.
+A long, slender tail covered with short fur tapers to a fine point.
+Devon’s lifespan is 9 to 15 years.

 Personality

-The Devon Rex’s favorite place is right at head level, on the shoulder of their favorite person.
+The Devon Rex’s favorite spot is right at head level, comfortably perched on the shoulder of their preferred person.

-They take a lively interest in everything that is going on and refuse to be left out of any fun activity.
+They take a lively interest in everything that happens and refuse to miss any fun activity.

 They are smart cats with a moderate activity level.
-They will play fetch as well as any retriever, learns trick easily and loves the attention they receive from children who treats them politely and respectfully.
+They will play fetch as well as any retriever, learn tricks easily, and love the attention they receive from children who treat them politely and respectfully.

-To insure safety and friendliness, we always recommend to introduce pets slowly and in controlled circumstances, never unattended.
+To ensure safety and friendliness, we always recommend introducing pets slowly and in controlled circumstances, never leaving them unattended.

-At mealtime, the Devonrex will try to seat themselves at the dining room table with the rest of the family, just to make sure that the food you have prepared is just for them.
-They loves to eat and can gain few extra pounds if their diet is not carefully monitored.
+At mealtime, the Devonrex will try to sit themselves at the dining room table with the rest of the family to make sure that the food you have prepared is just for them.
+They love to eat and can gain a few extra pounds if their diet is not carefully monitored.

-They also love heat, so they will cuddle up to anything warm and soft to fall asleep and under the covers is where they prefer to hide for a nap.
+They also love heat, so they cuddle anything warm and soft to fall asleep.
+They prefer to hide under the covers for a nap.

-These cats are the best companion animals out there.
-They always want your attention and will never ever turn you down for some cuddle time.
+These cats are the best companion animals.
+They always want your attention and never turn you down for a cuddle.

-They have an outgoing nature, they are excellent pet for families with children, good pal for other pets and are good travellers.
+They have an outgoing nature and are excellent pets for families with children, good pals for other pets, and good travellers.

 Thing to know

-They are great with pretty much all people and families as well as the other pets in the home.
-Devons have this magical gift to make everyone and everything fall madly in love with them within no time at all.
+They interact wonderfully with almost everyone, including families and other pets in the home.
+Devons possess a remarkable ability to make everyone and everything fall in love with them in no time at all.

-Not surprisingly they love warmth and so are great bed warmers.
+Not surprisingly, they love warmth and are excellent bed warmers.

 Allergies

-You may hear that the Devon Rex coat is hypoallergenic because of its texture, but that is not correct.
-Allergies can be caused by dander ( dead skin cell), saliva, hair or the protein feld1.
+You may hear that the Devon Rex coat is hypoallergenic due to its texture, but that is not accurate.
+Allergies can be triggered by dander ( dead skin cells), saliva, hair, or the protein Feld1.

-There is no scientific evidence that any breed or crossbreed is more or less allergenic that any other.
-Some people with allergies tend to react less with Devon Rex but no reputable breeder can guarantee that their cat are hypoallergenic.
+There is no scientific evidence that any breed or crossbreed is more or less allergenic than any other.
+Some people with allergies tend to react less to Devon Rex, but no reputable breeder can guarantee that their cats are hypoallergenic.

 Taking care of your DevonRex